nerdcringe/SpinUp/README.md

 - The initial position of the robot is (0, 0)
 - 0 degrees is on the positive x-axis
 - Positive angles are counter-clockwise from 0 degrees

+After I made this little GUI to display the field, I worked on turning towards a point.
+The atan2() function, inverse tangent, returns the angle you have to turn to to face a point.
+Then the robot makes sure the angle is within -180 to 180 degrees of the robot's current angle.
+The angleWrap functions makes it so the robot doesn't turn over 180 degrees because it can turn less in the other direction to end up at the same angle.

+After that, the position tracking itself had to be worked on.
+The code gets the change in position and the current angle at every update.
+Then, those polar coordinates (defined by distance and angle from origin) are converted to x, y coordinates and added to the global position.
+Since we can't move sideways, the robot really only needs two parallel tracking wheels instead of an additional sideways one.

+A document by [The Pilons] (http://thepilons.ca/wp-content/uploads/2018/10/Tracking.pdf) contributed additional ideas for more accurate tracking.
+It shows how to get the angle with encoders and how to account for tracking wheels being offcenter.
+We already use the inertial sensor for the angle, but I tried accounting for the tracking wheels like it said.
+They also approximate the path of the robot with arcs.
+I was only approximating the path with line segments (each with a single angle and distance), which may have contributed to innacurracies.

+I attempted to implement The Pilons' changes but it didn't seem to make too much of a difference.
+When you go to a point and then return back to (0, 0), the robot doesn't always go to its original position.
+As long as it ends up in the same wrong position, it can be adjusted.